Get analysis, insight & opinions from the world's top marketers.

 Six takeaways from WFA's first Forum Connect in India, which brought together CMOs, Media and Insights leaders from WFA's global network.

-Cheryl Goh, founding CMO of Grab and Group Vice-President of Marketing, Loyalty, Sustainability and Support, has won the 2025 WFA Global Marketer of the Year.
+Cheryl Goh, Chief Marketing and Consumer Officer at Grab, has won the 2025 WFA Global Marketer of the Year.

 Growth doesn’t start with an ad.
 It starts where your product decisions meet real people.
 In this episode of the Better Marketing Podcast David Wheldon sits down with Cheryl Goh, newly named 2025 Global Marketer of the Year, to unpack how Grab scaled across Southeast Asia by turning marketing into a true commercial engine where product, pricing, algorithms, and culture work in sync to earn trust and drive results.